-Any packet that is destined to the SROS, has to have the correct IP address that has been assigned by the network administrator to be able to remotely operate the SROS.
-Once the packet has been identified to be forwarded to the CPM/CSM, it is put under the influence of the CPM/CSM filters.
+Any packet that is destined to the SR OS, must have the correct IP address that has been assigned by the network administrator to be able to remotely operate the SR OS.

-Management Access Filters (MAFs) control all traffic to the CPM on the XRS/SR/ESS and SAS-series devices as well as all routing protocols.
-Functionally equivalent filtering is provided by the CSM filters on the SAR-series devices.
-For SAR-series devices, MAFs also control all traffic in and out of the CSM.
-They can be used to restrict management of the SAR by other nodes outside specific (sub)networks or through designated ports.
+Management Access Filters (MAFs) control all traffic to the CPM/CSM on SR OS devices as well as routing protocols.
+They can be used to restrict management of the node by other nodes outside specific (sub)networks or through designated ports, for example, to a small list of NSP servers or support workstations.